KosNinja/SQL-Project-By-Data-Analyst-Bootcamp-by-Alex/README.md

-# SQL-Project-By-Data-Analyst-Bootcamp-by-Alex
+# SQL-Project
-This Project is  focusing on data cleansing and exploratory with SQL with layoff dataset
+This Project is  focusing on data cleansing and exploratory with SQL with layoff dataset through data analyst bootcamp by alex